In this article, you will learn three ways to secure the start and finish of a stitching line — backstitch; lockstitch

 I know you’re probably thinking, “Whatever, Janine.”
 But trust me, for certain fabrics like chiffon or a lightweight cotton, it can make a huge difference.
 You’ll see.

-Sew easy tip: Some machines like my so fabulous Janome DC2014 has a built-in stitch for backstitching (it is stitch #3 on my machine–see image below).
-So all I have to do is position my fabric, sew my seam line.
-Then, as I near the end of the seam line, I press the reverse button once and let the machine do its thing!
+Sew easy tip: Some machines have a built-in stitch for backstitching So all you have to do is position your fabric, sew your seam line.
+Then, as you near the end of the seam line, you press the reverse button once and let the machine do its thing!
 With this feature, no more backstitching than absolutely necessary!
-Love, love, love.
+Love, love, love!

 RELATED: Click HERE to learn how to sew a plain seam.